-If you care about safe, clean, affordable food and water, read more below about our many successes.
+If you care about safe, clean, affordable food and water, read more below about Food & Water Watch’s many successes.

 Keeping Our Food Safe

 We protected the health of our children and families by getting the FDA to set stricter limits on the levels of arsenic in apple juice.

 We helped pass legislation in the state of Maryland banning arsenic in chicken feed, making it the first state in the nation to implement such a ban.

 We ensured that small family farms and local food processing projects are exempted from food safety regulations designed for large corporations.